 Atlantic Avenue starts in Brooklyn Heights and runs all the way to Queens, and is known for its array of good eats.
 Every September, Atlantic Avenue hosts the the Atlantic Antic, a local favorite street fair, which attracts thousands of visitors.
 In addition to great eats and an annual street fair, there are a number of bars, cafes, boutiques, jewelry stores, and antique shops lining the avenue.

-For cat lovers, Atlantic Avenue is also home to Brooklyn's only cat cafe.
-The Brooklyn Cat Cafe is a must-visit if you love cats and also hosts various activities including yoga.
-After dinner, you might want to snuggle with cats or head to the bar Floyd New York, for a game of bocce ball.
+After a meal, you might want to head to the bar Floyd New York, for a game of bocce ball.
 If you want to partake in some karaoke, you can sing on Thursday, Friday, and Saturday nights at Montero's Bar and Grill, a historic bar at the end of Atlantic Avenue near the water.

 If you stroll to the end of Atlantic Avenue, you will reach the entrance to Brooklyn Bridge Park, a scenic waterfront park.
 Or you can simply dine at one of these ten restaurants, which are sure to please even the pickiest eater.
 From coal oven pizza to authentic middle eastern cuisine, there are many places to dine on Atlantic Avenue.